Zee159/coachflux/docs/02-frameworks/1_FRAMEWORK_SELECTION_GUIDE.md

 │  └─ USE: CLEAR (Contracting-Listening-Exploring-Action-Review)
 │
-├─ "We're implementing change and people are resisting" │  └─ USE: COMPASS (Clarity-Ownership-Mapping-Practice-Anchoring-Sustaining) │
+├─ "We're implementing change and people are resisting" │  └─ USE: COMPASS (Clarity-Ownership-Mapping-Practice) - Confidence-focused │
 ├─ "I need to influence multiple people with different interests" │  └─ USE: POWER-INTEREST GRID (Map-Assess-Strategise)